9 Bugs That Look Like Black Sesame Seeds (or Poppy Seeds)

 Fleas are a major problem around the world, and not all species attack your pets.
 In fact, different species of fleas have different preferences in what critter they infest, and some pose very serious disease risks.

-Because fleas can hibernate in the pupal stage for long periods of time while waiting for a host, it’s possible to get an infestation seemingly out of nowhere even if you don’t own pets.
+Because fleas can hibernate in the pupal stage for long periods of time while waiting for a valid food source, it’s possible to get an infestation seemingly out of nowhere even if you don’t own pets.

 See Also: Can Fleas Survive in Human Hair?